 Once the U.S. released and then supported this European beast in Croatia and Slovenia, there was no stopping it.
 It didn’t cease until all of Yugoslavia was under its strong influence or control!

-Germany’s defense minister at the time, Volker Rühe, urged the use of force against Serbia regardless of backing from the United Nations.
+German Defense Minister Volker Rühe urged the use of force against Serbia regardless of backing from the United Nations.
 “We must avoid to be dependent on a Russian veto,” he said at a meeting of nato defense ministers.
 He said that the relationship between nato and Russia meant that “Russia has no veto whenever nato needs to act.”
 Russia was going to veto it, and Germany wanted to get around that—and convinced the U.S. to join in!

 The U.S. allowed itself to be a tool of Germany—and helped its rise!
 America bombed Serbia into submission and then handed it over to a German-led EU!
 If you know Europe’s history and prophecy, you realize what a shameful act that truly was!
 America likes to think of itself as squeaky clean and righteous, driven by only the purest motives.
 But this was truly an act of treachery—and incredible weakness.